6 Emergency AC Problems in San Antonio: Why Your AC Isn't Working and What to Do

 If your thermostat is over 10 years old, consider upgrading.
 Modern digital thermostats are more accurate and can save on energy bills.
 Just make sure it's compatible with your system.

-The fan's blowing all day but the house won't cool down.
-That's frustrating and expensive.
+Your AC is blowing warm air all day but the house won't cool down.
+That's frustrating and expensive, especially when your CPS Energy bill is already high.
 Here's what's usually going on:

 Replace your filter, rinse the outdoor coils with a hose, and close blinds on sun-facing windows.
 If that doesn't help, have a technician check refrigerant levels and ductwork.

 In San Antonio's triple-digit heat, a broken AC can become a health risk fast, especially for kids, seniors, and pets.
-If the quick fixes above don't work, head to a cooled public space and call for emergency service.
+If the quick fixes above don't work, head to a cooled public space and call for emergency AC repair near me.
+Our family-owned HVAC company in San Antonio offers same-day AC repair and weekend AC repair when your AC breaks during a heat wave.
 And the best way to avoid all this?
-Change your filter monthly, schedule a spring tune-up, and don't ignore warning signs.
-A $89 tune-up beats a $3,000 compressor replacement every time.
+Change your filter monthly, schedule a spring AC tune-up, and don't ignore warning signs.
+A $89 preventive AC maintenance visit beats a $3,000 compressor replacement every time.

 Frequently Asked Questions